 Clinical safety and regulatory information (including intended use)

 Gro Health is a world-leading behavioural change platform that is used to self-manage physical and mental health and wellbeing.
-The app is a Medical Device (Class I MDD; Class IIa MDR awaiting notified body approval) in the UK and Europe with CE mark.
+The app is a Medical Device (Class Ia under MDD; awaiting notified body approval for MDR) in the UK and Europe with CE mark.
 Our MHRA number is 8939.

 The app uses behavioural change techniques (such as goal setting, re-appraisal, human counselling and peer support) to encourage and reinforce particular behaviours.
 You can read more about the architecture and behavioural change techniques used within Gro Health, as it is built upon a proprietary peer-reviewed digital behavioural change framework.